Glossary

 - Robotics Automation:

-- Robots use instance segmentation to understand their environment and perform tasks autonomously.
+- Robots use instance segmentation to understand environments and perform tasks autonomously.

-- Example: Autonomous drones use instance segmentation to navigate and avoid obstacles.
+- Example: Drones use segmentation to navigate and avoid obstacles.

 - Manufacturing Automation:

-- Automated inspection systems use instance segmentation to detect defects and ensure quality control.
+- Automated inspection uses segmentation to detect defects and ensure quality.

 Enhancing AI Capabilities in Chatbots and Virtual Assistants

-While chatbots are primarily text-based, integrating instance segmentation can enhance their capabilities when combined with visual interfaces.
+While chatbots are primarily text-based, integrating instance segmentation expands their abilities with visual interfaces.

-- For visually impaired users, AI systems can describe scenes in detail.
+- Accessibility Tools: For visually impaired users, AI systems can describe scenes in detail by identifying each object through segmentation.

 Advancements and Future of Instance Segmentation